JosephusPaye/shell-image-win/README.md

 #### `path`: String

 An absolute file system path or special `shell:` path.
-See [here](https://www.howtogeek.com/257715/how-to-open-hidden-system-folders-with-windos-shell-command/) for a list of special shell paths.
+See [this article](https://www.howtogeek.com/257715/how-to-open-hidden-system-folders-with-windos-shell-command/) for a list of special shell paths.

 #### `options`: Object